Business Administration Internships in Prague

 Accommodation and WiFi

-All interns in Prague receive private bedroom accommodation.
+All interns in Prague receive private or twin-share bedroom accommodation.
 These arrangements are made through hotels or student accommodation facilities.
 Bedding is provided.
-WiFi is available but note that the speed can sometimes be slow, compared to what you might be used to accessing at home.
+WiFi is available within the accommodation but this may be charged at a cost of approx. US$15 per month (directly payable via the accommodation).

 Please note that upon accommodation check in, a security deposit may be required (fully refundable upon check out, assuming that no damages, lost keys, or services need to be settled).
 This amount is typically 5,000 Czech Koruna (approximately US$230 or 200 Euro).
 It can be taken care of during the welcome meeting, at the coordinating office, and must be paid in cash.